stevedepp/strang/ch6/README.md

 next is about change.  time enters the picture: continuous time in differential equations ∂ u / ∂ t = A u or time steps in a difference equatoin. u<sub>k+1</sub> = Au<sub>k</sub> in equations that are not solved via elimination.

-key is avoiding matrix related complications.  the solution vector u(t) stays in same direction as fixed vector x.  and then solve only to find the number [lambda] changing with time that multiplies x.  a number is easier than a vector.
+key is avoiding matrix related complications.  the solution vector u(t) stays in same direction as fixed vector x.  and then solve only to find the number [&lambda;] changing with time that multiplies x.  a number is easier than a vector.

 eigenvectors x dont change direction when multiplied by A